 You can create email-style folders to group individual feeds:

-1. Click on your Feeds Account name to select it.
+1. In the folderpane, click on your Feeds Account name to select it.

 2. Click.
 The New Folder dialog box appears.

 4. Alternatively, you can organize your feeds by creating additional Feed Accounts.
 Just repeat Step 1: Create for every account you want to create, giving each one a different name.
-Only one unique feed url may be subscribed per account.
+Multiple accounts are useful if some feeds update frequently and others infrequently, as currently the update time is set per account only (Bug 257037).
+Also, only one unique feed url may be subscribed per account.

 1. From a folderpane folder it is easy to go directly to managing feeds by right clicking and selecting themenuitem.